 If you configure a friendly DNS name after setting up your portal, existing items in the portal may become unusable, as they will include the nonfriendly name.
 You'll need to manually re-create each item to use them again.

-Portal for ArcGIS comes preconfigured with a self-signed server certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
+Portal for ArcGIS is configured with a self-signed server certificate, which allows you to do initial testing of the portal and helps you quickly verify that your installation was successful.
 You must request a certificate from a trusted certificate authority (CA) and configure the portal to use it.
 The certificate can be signed by a corporate (internal) or commercial CA.

 You should configure each applicable ArcGIS component in your organization with a certificate from a corporate or commercial CA. Common examples include ArcGIS Web Adaptor and ArcGIS Server.
-For example, ArcGIS Server comes with a preconfigured self-signed certificate.
+For example, ArcGIS Server includes a configured self-signed certificate.
 If you'll be federating an ArcGIS Server site with your portal, it's very important that you request a CA-signed certificate and configure the ArcGIS Server site and Web Adaptor to use it.

 For more information, see Security best practices.

 ArcGIS Web Adaptor is a required component of Portal for ArcGIS that allows you to integrate your portal with your existing web server and your organization's security mechanisms.
 You cannot deploy Portal for ArcGIS in your organization without the Web Adaptor.

 You can only use the Web Adaptor with port 80 or 443.
 Using other ports is not supported.
 See the ArcGIS Web Adaptor documentation for details.